Faiz-Iqbal/F20GA_Group7/Render/Readme.md

 The lamp stand was modeled from a cylinder, using Loop Tools for smooth transitions.
 The lampshade was hollowed out with the Bool Tool and additional edge loops were added for refined edges.
 Key parts like the stand and lampshade had a subdivision surface modifier applied for smoother geometry without losing sharp details.
 The bulb was created from the hollowed-out interior of the lampshade, shaped to resemble a bulb, and given an emissive material to simulate a glow.
 Additional books were modeled from cubes, with individual pages and cover details added for realism.

 ### Textures

-- **Wood Textures**: Created using a Noise Texture with Mapping for control, refined with a Color Ramp.
-This setup was connected to a Principled BSDF for the base color, with a Bump Node and Displacement Node adding surface depth and detail.
-- **Drawers**: Utilized a Color Ramp for base color control, feeding into a Principled BSDF shader with adjusted roughness for a natural finish.
-- **Metal Rods**: Used a Noise Texture connected to a Bump Node to add surface detail.
-The setup fed into a Principled BSDF with high metallic and low roughness values, creating a realistic metal bar appearance.
-- **Rest of Objects**: Textured with a Principled BSDF shader, adjusted with a diffuse base color and minor tweaks for a simple yet effective material appearance.
+Wood textures were created using a Noise Texture with Mapping for control, refined with a Color Ramp, and connected to a Principled BSDF for the base color, while a Bump Node and Displacement Node added surface depth and detail.
+The drawers used a Color Ramp for base color control, feeding into a Principled BSDF shader with adjusted roughness for a natural finish.
+For the metal rods, a Noise Texture connected to a Bump Node added surface detail, with a Principled BSDF shader set to high metallic and low roughness values for a realistic metal appearance.
+The rest of the objects were textured with a Principled BSDF shader, adjusted with a diffuse base color and minor tweaks to create a simple yet effective material look.

 ### Lighting & Camera
 All objects are positioned slightly above the ground to enhance shadow effects using a 3-point lighting setup.